-Rosie is Director of Library Services at the Open University.
+Rosie is Director of Student and Library Services at Teesside University.
 She has worked in academic libraries since 2001, taking a particular interest in games and learning, information literacy and learning space development.
-She has held committee roles with LILAC since 2007 and now is co-chair of the conference with Claire Packham.
-Rosie became Deputy Chair of the Information Literacy Group in 2018.
+She held committee roles with LILAC from 2007 to 2019, and became Deputy Chair of the Information Literacy Group in 2018.

 Laura Woods - Secretary